-Blueberry Cornbread Cobbler baked in a cast iron skillet couldn’t be easier to make.
+Blueberry Cornbread Cobbler is baked in a cast iron skillet and couldn’t be easier to make.
 It’s the perfect dessert for casual summer dining.

 What I love about summer dining is how casual it is.
 You don’t want to be stuck in a hot kitchen for hours while everyone else is outside relaxing and visiting, do you?

 You’ll love this super simple recipe that can be thrown together in minutes with ingredients that you probably already have on hand.

 I make this all the time in the summer when blueberries are abundant.
 It’s the perfect ending to a barbecue supper.

 - Blueberries – You can use fresh or frozen blueberries to make this cobbler.

 - Lemon Juice – A dash of lemon juice will spark the flavor of the berries.